Amper: Nature and environmental protection

-Since the middle of the 19th century, the natural course of the Ammer and Amper has been significantly changed by flood protection and the construction of power plants - with far-reaching consequences for the native flora and fauna.
+Since the middle of the 19th century, the natural course of the Ammer and Amper has been significantly changed by flood protection and the construction of power plants – with far-reaching consequences for the native flora and fauna.
 The continuity of the flowing water is often disturbed by weirs.
 This makes the migration and distribution of fish upstream and downstream more difficult or even impossible.
 The dike in some areas also meant an interference with the ecological balance.
 The alluvial forests were shielded from the natural water inflow by the dikes, so that the alluvial forest is only in remnants.
-In order to preserve the original river landscape, at least in some areas, several nature reserves, such as the Amperauen nature reserve with Leitenwälder between Fürstenfeldbruck and Schöngeising, have been designated.
+To preserve the original river landscape, at least in some areas, several nature reserves, such as the Amperauen nature reserve with Leitenwälder between Fürstenfeldbruck and Schöngeising, have been designated.

 The Ammer estuary and the Ampermoos nature reserve north of the Ammersee are among the seven internationally significant wetlands in Bavaria.

 Business

 Shipping

 The Amper is only navigable in part and has no significance for inland navigation.

 From 1880 to 1939 a regular steamboat connection operated between Stegen am Ammersee and Grafrath, which was mainly used by excursionists from Munich.
 These took the train to Grafrath and walked about 1.5 km from the train station to the landing stage.
 There they boarded the boat to Stegen, where they could transfer to Ammersee steamships.

 After the opening of the railway line between Munich and Herrsching, the number of passengers on the water sank so much that the costs of keeping the section navigable made operation uneconomical; the ship connection from Grafrath to Stegen had to be stopped.
 The beginning of the Second World War brought the end to shipping on the Amper.
-The "Maria Therese" was the first steamship that opened the Amper shipping line between Inning and Grafrath on May 10, 1880.
+The Maria Therese was the first steamship that opened the Amper shipping line between Inning and Grafrath on 10 May 1880.
 It was popularly known as the "Mooskuh" because the entire route between Grafrath and the Ammersee ran through the Ampermoos and its beep resembled the call of the bittern.

 In the past, wood was rafted on the river, mainly from the Ammer Mountains.
 This is indicated by names such as Trifthof for an industrial park in Weilheim.
 This Trifthof was built in 1611.
-In order to bring the tree trunks further across the Ammersee to Dachau, they were connected to form drift rafts.
+To bring the tree trunks further across the Ammersee to Dachau, they were connected to form drift rafts.